The Geographical Context of Mamluk Warfare

 Desert as a Buffer and Weapon

 The Sahara and the Syrian Desert functioned as natural moats.
 The Mamluks used the desert's harshness to screen their movements and wear down invading armies.
-For instance, during the Mongol invasions, the Mamluks deliberately avoided pitched battles in open plains where Mongol cavalry was supreme.
+During the Mongol invasions, the Mamluks deliberately avoided pitched battles in open plains where Mongol cavalry was supreme.
 Instead, they lured Mongol forces into waterless wastelands, cutting off supply lines and exposing them to heat and thirst.
 The Battle of Homs (1281) and the subsequent campaigns against the Ilkhanate showcased how the desert could be turned into an ally: Mamluks would strike and then vanish into the wilderness, forcing enemies to retreat or perish.

 Rivers, Wadis, and Irrigation Canals